 threshold, and they can vary across the specimen,

-strongly on beam current or exposure time, while the
+strongly on beam current or exposure time, and thus the intensity of the background-fitting region, while the

 value of r tends to increase with increasing energy loss and decreases with increasing sample thickness and collection angle.
 The EELS